 Korea Gig Guide was started to help people keep track of the concerts going on in Seoul and around Korea more easily.
 Yes, really, Korea does have some great acts, with live singing and instruments and everything.
 In addition to live music, Korea Gig Guide also talks about art events, cultural festivals, music history and just about anything we find interesting and that we would like people to know about.
-If you would like to contact Korea Gig Guide, please use the email addresses below (do not comment on this page).
+If you would like to contact Korea Gig Guide, please use the email addresses below (not the comment box at the bottom).

 Korea Gig Guide is run by Shawn Despres, who arrived in Seoul in December 2007 and quickly became enamored with the local music scene.
 He pens music-related content for The Japan Times and Fuji Rock Express.
 In his younger days, he worked at the Canadian independent record label Sonic Unyon and spent four years hosting campus radio programs at university stations CFMU and CHRW.
 He can be contacted at shawndespres at hotmail.com.

 Mark Russell founded Korea Gig Guide in 2008.
 He’s been a fan of Korean music (old and new) since the 1990s, and spent years working as a journalist in Korea.
 He moved to Spain for four years but recently returned, and now works as culture editor for the Korea JoongAng Daily Newspaper.
 You can reach him at koreapopwars at gmail.com.